Tax Planning in Fort Worth, TX

 • Use a Company Vehicle —

-Depending on the nature of your Fort Worth, TX business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+Depending on your business activities in Fort Worth, TX, both you and your employees could use a company vehicle and deduct the associated costs.
 There are two options for claiming this deduction:

 • Deduct 67 cents per mile using the standard mileage rate, which applies to gas and electric vehicles alike; or